Coventry War Memorial: Description

 Construction of the memorial tower began in 1925 and it was completed in 1927.
 It was built using reinforced concrete and clad with Portland stone, in Art Deco style with Classical details.
 It has a square section, and originally stood on a stepped octagonal stone platform, replaced in 2011 with a circular platform of granite with eight steps, handrails and a ramp.
 The corners are heavily buttressed and step back in ten tiers with blunt pinnacles, reaching a summit which has an eternal light.
 Stone pedestals near the corners of the memorial, constructed in 1928, conceal floodlights.

 The north elevation has a tall stone cross sculpted in relief, above a sculpted wreath and the dates of the two World Wars, "1914-1918" and "1939-1945", a relief sculpture depicting the arms of the city of Coventry, and a shelf for floral tributes.
 The south elevation also has a tall cross sculpted in relief and a shelf for tributes.
-The platform bears bronze discs commemorating men of Coventry awarded the Victoria Cross, including Charles Edward Haydon Parker (Boer War), and Arthur Hutt, Henry Tandy, William Beesley, and Alfred Edward Sephton (all First World War).
+The platform bears bronze discs commemorating men of Coventry awarded the Victoria Cross, including Charles Parker (Boer War), and Arthur Hutt, Henry Tandy, William Beesley, and Alfred Edward Sephton (all First World War).
 A separate bronze plaque bears a quotation from Laurence Binyon's poem "For the Fallen".

 Openings on the east and west elevations provide access to a chamber within, with large bronze doors added in 1928 which bear relief sculptures of a cross and the dates "1914-1918" and "1939-1945".
 The Chamber of Silence inside the tower contains a roll of honour listing the fallen, and other memorials, including memorials the Old Contemptibles and to the workers of Renold Chains.
 The roll was later extended to include the fallen from the Second World (817 in the armed forces, 115 in civilian defence organisations, and 1085 civilians) and in subsequent conflicts, such as the Gulf War.
 The Chamber is opened to the public on Remembrance Sunday each year.

 The memorial was dedicated by Field Marshal Douglas Haig, 1st Earl Haig, at a ceremony held on 8 October 1927.
 The party accompanying Earl Haig included the Mayor of Coventry, as well as Mrs E Bench whose four sons were killed in the war, and Corporal Hutt VC.

 The memorial as rededicated after the Second World War by Bernard Montgomery, 1st Viscount Montgomery of Alamein.
 The park and the tower were restored in 2011 with funding from the Heritage Lottery Fund and the Big Lottery Fund, and the tower was rededicated again in October 2011 by the Bishop of Coventry, Christopher Cocksworth.
 On 17 July 2014, in a ceremony performed by Prince William, Duke of Cambridge, the Memorial Park was the first of 500 parks to be dedicated as a Centenary Field.